leason99/myheartbeat/README.md

 # myheartbeat
-  This is the final project example for a signal and system intern class Let's pass the final exam together!!!
+  This is the final project example for a signal and system intern class.

+  *Let's pass the final exam together!!!*

   **Do not use it as a final project .
 It is just  an example.
 Please modify or add new features.**